-Figure 27 shows the monitoring of the MWR-model differences of atmospheric attenuation (ΔWV) using Level2 ShortTimeCritical (STC) and Non Time Critical (NTC) products from the Marine Center.
-Sentinel-3A correction is compared to Jason2/AMR and Jason3/AMR.
+Figure 27 shows the monitoring of the MWR-model differences of atmospheric attenuation (ΔWV) using Level2 Non Time Critical (NTC) products from the Marine Center.
+Sentinel-3A/B correction is compared to Jason3/AMR and AltiKa.
 A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
 The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.
+S3B monitoring shown below represents on-the-fly data, and not the reprocessed data.
+Monitoring over reprocessed data would not shown the steps due to IPF configuration update, such as MWR characterisation file.

-Figure 27 shows that the several evolutions affected mainly the average value of $\Delta$ WV: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
-The mean of $\Delta$ WV for AltiKa is around -0.58kg/m2, around -1.05kg/m2 for Jason3, and a little larger for Sentinel-3A: around 0.35kg/m2 in average.
-For AltiKa, the update of the processing of the GDR at the end of 2019 has an impact on the $\Delta$ WV, changing the mean value closer to S3B value.
-The standard deviation of $\Delta$ WV is very similar between AltiKa (2.47kg/m2), S3A (2.25kg/m2 for PLRM) and S3B (2.29kg/m2 for PLRM), and a little smaller for Jason3 around 2kg/m2.
+Figure 27 shows that the mean of ΔWV for AltiKa is around -0.58kg/m2, around -1.05kg/m2 for Jason3, and a little larger for Sentinel-3A: around 0.35kg/m2 in average.
+AltiKa timeseries is impacted by the update of the processing of the GDR at the end of 2019, changing the mean value from -0.5kg/m2 to 0.5kg/M2, now very close to S3B values.
+The standard deviation of ΔWV is very similar between AltiKa (2.46kg/m2), S3A (2.24kg/m2 for PLRM) and S3B (2.28kg/m2 for PLRM), and a little smaller for Jason3 around 1.9kg/m2.
 A finer tuning of the retrieval algorithm is expected to correct for the small difference of the daily average.
-For S3B, a bias of about 1kg/m2 is observed on the daily average with respect to S3A at the beginning of the mission.
+In S3B timeseries, a bias of about 1kg/m2 is observed on the daily average with respect to S3A at the beginning of the mission.
 This bias is reduced to 0.2kg/m2 after the IPF update of the 6th December 2018 (S3B MWR characterisation file and SRAL configuration file).
 Standard deviation is similar for S3A and S3B.